distributed-ledger-technology/exchange-connectors/README.md

 # Exchange Connectors

 This module shall support the emergence of perfect markets by simplifying market access etc.

-To showcase the features at hand from a business perspective we introduce [**Volatility Farming**](https://openforce.de/) - hoping to set a trend here :)
+This module is used a.o. by the [Volatility Farming Project](https://deno.land/x/vofarm).

 **Volatility Farming** exploits unnecessary (manipulation induced) volatility and supports the emergence of a reasonable (fundamentals based) price stability - especially when it is done via DAOs with huge capital pools - open to people - supporting layer 0 :)